grimmpp/home-assistant-eltako/docs/gateways/readme.md

 ### [**EnOcean GmbH USB300**](https://www.enocean.com/en/product/usb-300/)

 FAM-USB is a usb device which can receive and send **ESP3** telegrams.
+Bahvaior is most probably comparible to FAM-USB.

 **CURRENTLY NOT SUPPORTED AS HOME ASSISTANT GATEWAY!!!**